-As at 31 December 2017, trade receivables of $\leq 19,118$ (2016: $\leq 43,739$ ) were deemed to be long outstanding and on which a provision of $\leq 6,691$ (2016: $\leq 15,309$ ) was being accounted for, in line with the company's policy.
-The impaired receivables relate to customers who are not meeting the repayment obligations.
-Management is confident that a significant portion of the impaired receivable will still be recovered during 2018.
+As at 31 December 2018, trade receivables of $\leq 12,655$ (2017: $\leq 19,118$ ) were deemed to be long outstanding and deemed credit impaired.
+An expected loss provision of $\leq 4,430$ (2017: $\leq 6,691$ ) was accounted for.
+The credit impaired receivables relate to customers who are not meeting repayment obligations.
+Management is confident that a significant portion of the receivable will be recovered during 2019.

-As at the end of the reporting period, the company had past due, but not impaired, receivables amounting to $\leq 153,739$ (2016: $\leq 92,434$ ).
+As at the end of the reporting period, the company had past due, but not credit impaired, receivables amounting to $\in 67,839$ (2017: $\in 111,225$ ).
 The company manages credit exposures actively in a practicable manner such that past due amounts receivable from customers are within controlled parameters.
 The company's trade receivables, which are not impaired financial assets, are principally debts in respect of transactions with customers for whom there is no recent history of default.
 Management does not expect any losses from non-performance by these customers.